junes/py4dmx/README.md

 py4dmx - dmx.py

-The aim of this python script is to provide a set of python functions to play with DeepaMehta's REST API.
+The aim of this python script is to provide a set of python functions to play with DMX's REST API.

-When creating new topics, the script checks for exisiting topics with the same name and will try to reuse them in composits, if possible (=aggregations).

-So far the script has been tested and developed for objects with simple cardinality, eg. one address, one telephone number, etc.

-There are still some issues when there is more than one address in a complex composites (like the provided json person example).
+There are still some issues!

 Some examples: